kossakovsky/n8n-installer/README.md

 ✅ [**Neo4j**](https://neo4j.com/) - A graph database management system that allows you to model, store, and query data as a network of nodes and relationships.

+✅ [**NocoDB**](https://nocodb.com/) - An open source Airtable alternative that turns any database into a smart spreadsheet with a no-code interface for building collaborative apps.

 ✅ [**Ollama**](https://ollama.com/) - Run Llama 3, Mistral, Gemma, and other large language models locally.

 ✅ [**Open WebUI**](https://openwebui.com/) - A user-friendly, ChatGPT-like interface to interact privately with your AI models and n8n agents.